CaneBayComputers/podium/README.md

 `cbc-laravel-php7` and `cbc-laravel-php8`

-They are located in the `repos` directory that will be created in the user home directory.
+They are located in the `repos` directory that will be created in the [Linux user home directory](https://www.computerhope.com/jargon/h/homedir.htm).

 The first is Laravel 7 running on PHP 7 and the other is Laravel 11 (newest as of this writing) running on PHP 8.